terrier-org/terrier-core/doc/quickstart_experiments.md

 Using Terrier
 -------------

 Terrier has a number of in-built commands.
 All of these can be accessed through the in-built `terrier` command-line script.
-While in Terrier's directory, type `bin/terrier` to see the available commands:
+While in Terrier's directory, type `bin/terrier` to see the available commands (`bin\terrier.bat` on Windows):

 	$ bin/terrier
 	Terrier version 5.2